FyzHsn/ml-classification-exploration/README.md

 vectors.
 And yet, for the purpose of testing the performance of the tech stack, we do not attempt to reduce the cardinality of the categorical features.
-4. The remaining 9 features are either numeric of datetimes.
+4. The remaining 9 features are either numeric, datetimes or binary.
 5. The two datetime features will be dropped in favour of a combined numeric feature.